Saturated Graphs of Prescribed Minimum Degree: Introduction

 \section{Introduction}

 We say a graph $G$ is $H$-saturated if it contains no copy of $H$ as a subgraph but the addition of any new edge to $G$ creates a copy of $H$.
-In this paper we will be particularly interested in the case where $H$ is the complete graph on $p$ vertices, denoted $K_{p}$.
+In this paper we are interested in the case where $H$ is the complete graph on $p$ vertices, denoted $K_{p}$.
 For further results on saturated graphs see surveys by either Faudree, Faudree and Schmitt \cite{Faudree} or Pikhurko \cite{Oleg}.
 Erd\H{o}s, Hajnal and Moon \cite{EHM} showed that if $G$ is a $K_{p}$-saturated graph on $n$ vertices then $e(G) \geqslant n(p-2) - \binom{p-1}{2}$ and that the unique graph achieving equality is formed by taking a clique on $p-2$ vertices and fully connecting it to an independent set of size $n - (p - 2)$.
-The above extremal graphs have minimum degree $p-2$ and no $K_{p}$-saturated graph on at least $p$ vertices can have smaller minimum degree.
+This extremal graph has minimum degree $p-2$ and no $K_{p}$-saturated graph on at least $p$ vertices can have smaller minimum degree.
 Thus it is natural to ask: how few edges can a $K_{p}$-saturated graph have if it has minimum degree at least $t$ for $t \geqslant p-2$?
-Duffus and Hanson \cite{DuffusHanson} considered the function

-where $\delta(G)$ is the minimum degree of $G$.
-The graph obtained by fully connecting a single vertex to all other vertices is $K_{3}$-saturated and shows sat$'_{1}(n,3) \leqslant n - 1$.
-However, any $K_{3}$-saturated graph must be connected and so in fact sat$'_{1}(n,3) = n - 1$.
-Duffus and Hanson showed that for $n \geqslant 5$, sat$'_{2}(n,3) = 2n - 5$ and that the unique graphs achieving this are obtained by taking a $5$-cycle and repeatedly duplicating vertices of degree $2$, that is, picking a vertex of degree $2$ and adding a new vertex to the graph with the same neighbourhood as your chosen vertex.
-They also showed that for $n \geqslant 10$, sat$'_{3}(n,3) = 3n - 15$ and that any graph achieving this contains the Petersen graph as a subgraph.
+Observe that any $K_{3}$-saturated graph on $n$ vertices must be connected and so cannot have fewer than $n-1$ edges.
+The graph comprising of a single vertex connected to all other vertices is $K_{3}$-saturated, has minimum degree $1$ and has this minimum number of edges.
+Duffus and Hanson \cite{DuffusHanson} showed that any $K_{3}$-saturated graph on $n$ vertices with minimum degree $2$ has at least $2n-5$ edges.
+Moreover, they showed that the unique graphs achieving this are obtained by taking a $5$-cycle and repeatedly duplicating vertices of degree $2$, that is, picking a vertex of degree $2$ and adding a new vertex to the graph with the same neighbourhood as the chosen vertex.
+They also showed that any $K_{3}$-saturated graph on $n \geqslant 10$ vertices with minimum degree $3$ has at least $3n - 15$ edges and that any graph achieving this contains the Petersen graph as a subgraph.